Rezzmau5

-Rezzmau5 (stylized in all caps) is a Canadian electronic music supergroup composed of musicians Rezz and Deadmau5.
+Rezzmau5 (pronounced "rezz-mouse" and stylized in all caps) is a Canadian electronic music supergroup composed of musicians Rezz and Deadmau5.

-In the mid-2010s, Rezz began making her own music, inspired to do so in part by Deadmau5.
-She later released music through his mau5trap label and in 2021, the two released their first formal collaboration.
+Deadmau5 and Rezz are both Canadian electronic music producers and DJs whose musical styles span EDM.
+In the mid-2010s, Rezz began making her own music, inspired to do so in part by Deadmau5, who had been highly influential to electronic dance music prior.
+Rezz later began releasing music through Deadmau5's Mau5trap label in 2015.
+In 2021, the two released their first formal musical collaboration as Rezzmau5, and in 2023, the duo performed together as Rezzmau5 for the first time.